 Part One of this series will address the legislative approach to protecting gig workers’ rights in California and other states.
-Part Two will look at efforts to protect gig companies.
-Part Three will look at how the COVID-19 economic crisis might influence the gig economy and labor policy going forward.
+Part Two looks at efforts to protect gig companies.
+Part Three looks at how the COVID-19 economic crisis might influence the gig economy and labor policy going forward.

 How State Lawmakers Are Approaching Gig Workers

 The ever-expanding reach of technology into our daily lives has the quixotic result of both liberating us in many ways, yet holding us hostage in others.
 Many of us no longer have to be in the office to do our work―but that means work can follow us anywhere outside the office.
 The same is true with the way businesses are approaching their relationships with workers in the gig economy.